-After months of waiting and speculation, The Division, Ubisoft’s new third-person shooter focusing on the spread of a virus in New York City, has arrived.
+After months of waiting and speculation, The Division, Ubisoft’s third-person shooter focusing on the spread of a virus in New York City, arrived in March.
 Officially, The Division is available on Xbox One, PS4 and Windows PCs.
 Now The Division updates and DLC are finally starting to flow.

 Officially, video game publisher Ubisoft and developer Massive are borrowing from two different playbooks on delivering downloadable content.
 The Division updates & DLC plan includes content that’ll require more money from gamers.
 It’s that content that’s included when users purchase more expensive versions of the game.
 The Division will also deliver some new content free.

 Here’s what you need to know about The Division updates & DLC.